JILA Research Professional Development

 Professional development opportunities facilitate JILA’s mission to equip postdoctoral researchers and senior graduate students to become the scientific leaders of the future.
-Scientific research careers require technical research experience, as well as skills in collaboration, leadership, fostering inclusion, creative visioning, and communication.
-JILA offers engaging professional development opportunities in project management, proposal development, diversity, equity and inclusion, and mentoring to develop scientific leaders and complement its world-class research.
-JILA postdoctoral researchers and senior graduate students may register for each training individually, or complete all of the trainings and receive a certificate.
+Scientific research careers require technical research experience, as well as skills in collaboration, leadership, creative visioning, and communication.
+Engaging professional development opportunities in project management, proposal development, and mentoring develop scientific leaders and complement JILA's world-class research.
+Postdoctoral researchers and senior graduate students may register for each training individually, or complete all of the trainings and receive a certificate.

 What is the JILA Research Professional Development Certificate?

 The JILA Research Professional Development Certificate offers opportunities to develop necessary skills for scientific leadership.
-The certificate includes five required professional trainings, which is a minimum 16-hour time commitment over 1-2 years.
+The certificate includes four required professional trainings, which is a minimum 16-hour time commitment over 1-2 years.
 JILA encourages participation in the full certificate to be a well-rounded leader.
 The curriculum is designed to formalize and augment workforce preparation for careers in academia, industry, and national laboratories and expand professional skills development beyond the exceptional technical research training currently offered at JILA.
-These trainings cultivate skills such as effective communication, navigating conflict, fostering independence, creating a strong research project plan, and foundations of equity and inclusion.
+These trainings cultivate skills such as effective communication, navigating conflict, fostering independence, creating a strong research project plan, collaboration, and leadership

 Training Descriptions and Certificate Requirements

-The certificate has four core and one elective requirement.
+The certificate has three core and one elective requirement.

 Description: This workshop introduces formal project management, including standard terminology, practices, and the rationale for utilizing project management techniques.
 Adaptations necessary to apply these techniques in academic and other research contexts will be discussed, and opportunities provided to work through relevant examples.
 Designed to be relevant for all career sectors, this workshop will also provide practice and resources that can be utilized in participants’ current positions.